TFITZ57/FINTECH_Project_2/README.md

 ## Requirements
 - Python 3.x
 - Libraries: pandas, numpy, tensorflow, keras, matplotlib, seaborn, sklearn, pywt (for wavelet transforms)

+## Installation and Usage

+To run this project, you will need to have the following dependencies installed:

+- Python (version 3.6 or later)
+- Jupyter Notebook or VSCode
+- Pandas
+- Scikit-Learn
+- TensorFlow
+- Seaborn (optional, for data visualization)
+- hvPlot (optional, for interactive visualizations)

+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Install the required dependencies in your terminal or command prompt.
+5. Open the relevant Jupyter Notebook file(s) and run the cells to train the model, make predictions, and visualize the results.

+## Examples and Results
+screenshots showcasing the application and visualizations:

 ## Acknowledgments
 * CoinMetrics API for providing access to their comprehensive crypto data.